dcsndevs/zitmall/README.md

 5. Select the Region and Data Center closest to you.
 6. Once created, click on the new database name, where you can view the database URL and Password.

-### Cloudinary

-1. For Primary interest, you can choose Programmable Media for image and video API.
-2. Optional: edit your assigned cloud name to something more memorable.
-3. On your Cloudinary Dashboard, you can copy your API Environment Variable.
-4. Be sure to remove the CLOUDINARY_URL= as part of the API value; this is the key.

 ### Heroku Deployment
 * Log into [Heroku](https://www.heroku.com/) account or create an account.